 - Click the blue save custom name servers button to save your changes.
 The changes will take effect anywhere between a few minutes and 72 hours.

-At this point, I recommend you take a break, watch your favorite Netflix series, do the laundry, or anything else you have pending.
+At this point, I recommend you take a break, watch your favorite Netflix series, do the laundry, or do anything else you have pending.
 While the changes take effect, your blog will be partially down.
 Check back in a couple of hours to see if you can log into your new WordPress.org dashboard and follow with step 3.

 b) You purchased a custom domain with WordPress.com more than 2 months ago